 - Security breaches also happen because of poor handling of credentials.

-- Always keep your plugins, themes (and WordPress) up-to-date.
+- Regularly monitor your site, run security scan and always keep your plugins, themes (and WordPress) up-to-date.

 - Make sure third-party plugins come from credible developer(s).